jgcasd/netauto-config-drift-ui/README.md

 5) Create the pull request.

 # Todo
+* Add code to deploy to AWS S3
 * Implement authentication and authorization
 * Add support for retrieving device vars from API
 * Add support for managing device inventory from UI